PranaVNarwade04/VOIS_AICTE_Oct2025_PranavShankarraoNarwade/README.md

 ## Analysis Questions
 This analysis aimed to answer the following key questions:

-Question 1: What are different types property rooms in dataset?
+1. **What are the different types of property rooms in the dataset?**
-Question 2: Which neibourhood group has highest number of listing?
+2. **Which neighborhood group has the highest number of listings?**
-Question 3: Which neibourhood group has highest average prices for AirBnB listing?
+3. **Which neighborhood group has the highest average prices for Airbnb listings?**
-Question 4: Is there any relationship between construction year of property and price?
+4. **Is there any relationship between the construction year of a property and its price?**
-Question 5: Which are 10 hosts by calculated host listing count ?
+5. **Who are the top 10 hosts by calculated host listing count?**
-Question 6: Are hosts with verified identity have more chance of getting positive reviews?
+6. **Do hosts with verified identity have a higher chance of getting positive reviews?**
-Question 7: Is there a correlation between the price of listing and its service fee?
+7. **Is there a correlation between the price of a listing and its service fee?**
-Question 8: What is the average review rate number for listings, and does it vary based on the neighborhood group and room type?
+8. **What is the average review rate number for listings, and does it vary based on the neighborhood group and room type?**
-Question 9: Are hosts with higher calculated host listing count more likely to maintain higher availability throughout the year ?
+9. **Are hosts with higher calculated host listing counts more likely to maintain higher availability throughout the year?**

 ## Tools Used
 - Language: Python